sEURch

 - Click the title of the book

-- Under the header Check Availability, under Erasmus University Rotterdam, you can see where the copy or copies of the EUR are, and if the books are available for loan, checked out, or on hold by another borrower, or available for reference only.
+- Under the header 'Availability of this Edition at Erasmus University Rotterdam', you can see where the copy or copies of the EUR are, and if the books are available for loan, checked out, or on hold by another borrower, or available for reference only.

-- When the book is available for loan, click the button Place Hold.
+- When the book is available for loan, click the button Place Hold in the Access Options box.
 When you are not logged in, you have to login with your library account.

 - Next, you can choose to get Any Copy, which means that the library system will select the copy of the book that's retrieved for you.
 You can also change 'Any Copy' into Specific Copies or Volumes and choose a specific copy of the book yourself.

-- Next, choose the pick-up location - that's the location you want to go to to get the book: the University Library in Rotterdam or the ISS in The Hague.
+- Next, choose the pick-up option - that's the location you want to go to to get the book: the University Library in Rotterdam or the ISS in The Hague.

 - Click Submit